piranna/piranna.github.io/pages/about.md

 - [Isabel Dorado](https://www.linkedin.com/in/isabeldoradomoreno/), Remote
   Talent Advocate at [Circular](https://trycircular.com/), December 2020:

-  > Senior developer with experience leading teams and really hands on.
+  > Senior developer with experience leading teams and a very hands-on mindset.
-  > Background in both back and frontend development.
+  > Background in both backend and frontend development.
 His expertise is related
   > to Python, Node and C++.
 Spanish and English!

 - [Miguel Muñoz Royo](https://www.linkedin.com/in/miguelmunoz/), Business and
   Technical Lead at [UST Global](https://ustglobal.es/), December 2020:

   > The truth is that the conversation with Jesús has been very good.
 He's a
-  > Node.js super architect with experience more than enough for the profile we
+  > Node.js super architect with more than enough experience for the profile we
   > are looking for.

 - [Judith Aranda Rubio](https://www.linkedin.com/in/juditharanda/), Talent
   Management at [Ferrovial](https://www.ferrovial.com/), December 2020:

-  > Wide development experiences and skills.
+  > Broad development experience and skills.

-### Alumns recomendations
+### Alumni recommendations

 - [Guillermo Hernandez](https://www.linkedin.com/in/guillermo-hernandez-github-guille62r/),
   streamer, and student at